gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 # Introduction

 This repository contains a presentation showing how to create HTML/ZIP/PNG polyglot files in JavaScript.
+This is a work in progress.

 You can download the presentation (PDF) in:
  - [english](https://raw.githubusercontent.com/gildas-lormeau/Polyglot-HTML-ZIP-PNG/main/Presentation%20(en).pdf)